 In New Zealand, more than 3,000 people are diagnosed with bowel cancer each year.
 Most people diagnosed with bowel cancer are over the age of 50.
-Bowel cancer develops in the digestive system between the stomach and the anus, including in the intestines, bowel, and rectum.
+It develops in the digestive system, between the appendix and the anus.

 People who are more at risk of developing bowel cancer include those who have a family history of bowel cancer or polyps (abnormal tissue growths), have an inflammatory bowel disease for an extended period of time, have a diet high in fat, are overweight, or frequently smoke or consume alcohol.